codonaft/broadcastr/README.md

 - [x] improve RAM usage
   - run memory profiler
   - disconnect from relays?
-    - that previousely didn't receive events with the same kind?
+    - that previously didn't receive events with the same kind?
     - that closed connections after we sent them event?
     - option to disconnect after timeout?
     - [x] which are NIP-42-only ("auth-required"/"auth failed")